Introduction to Online Control: The Origins of Control

 \section{The Origins of Control}

-The industrial revolution was in many ways shaped by the steam engine that came to prominence in the 18th century.
-One of its most critical components was introduced by the Scottish inventor James Watt: amongst the earliest examples of a control mechanism, the Centrifugal Governor.
-A major source of losses in efficiency of earlier designs was the difficulty in regulating the engine.
-Too much or too little steam could easily result in engine failure.
+The industrial revolution was in many ways shaped by the steam engine that came to prominence in the eighteenth century.
+One of its most critical components was introduced by the Scottish inventor James Watt: the {\it centrifugal governor}, which is amongst the earliest examples of a control mechanism.
+A major source of efficiency losses of the earlier designs was the difficulty in regulating the engine.
+Too much or too little steam could easily cause engine failure.
 The centrifugal governor was created to solve this problem.

 The centrifugal governor consists of a shaft connected to two metal balls that are allowed to rotate.
-Increased shaft speed causes the balls to spin faster, and the resulting centrifugal force causes the balls to lift.
+The increased shaft speed causes the balls to spin faster and the resulting centrifugal force causes the balls to lift.
 The balls are in turn attached to a pin that controls the amount of steam entering the engine, so as the balls spin faster, the pin lifts and limits the amount of fuel that can enter the system.
-On the other hand, if the balls spin slower, the pin lowers, allowing more steam to enter the system.
-This provides a natural, direct and proportional control to the system.
+However, if the balls spin slower, the pin is lowered, allowing more steam to enter the system.
+This provides a natural, direct, and proportional control to the system.

-The impact of the centrifugal governor on the steam engine, and in turn on the the industrial revolution, illustrates the importance of the field of control in engineering and the sciences.
-Since the 18th century our world has changed quite a bit, and the importance of control has only grown.
+The impact of the centrifugal governor on the steam engine, and in turn on the industrial revolution, illustrates the importance of the field of control in engineering and the sciences.
+Since the eighteenth century, our world has changed quite a bit, and the importance of control has only grown.

-The challenges of controlling systems has moved from the steam engine to design of aircraft, robotics and autonomous vehicles.
-The importance of designing efficient and robust methods remains at least as crucial as in the industrial revolution.
+The challenges of controlling systems have moved from the steam engine to the design of aircraft, robotics, and autonomous vehicles.
+The importance of designing efficient and robust methods remains as crucial as in the industrial revolution.